boochow/hvcc_nts3kaoss/README.md

    hvcc YOUR_PUREDATA_PATCH.pd -G nts3kaoss_genfx -n PATCH_NAME -o DESTINATION_DIR
    ```

-   Optionally, you can use another external generator, `nts3kaoss_oscfx`, to convert oscillator patches that use built-in parameters `pitch`, `pitch_note`, `noteon_trig`, and `noteoff_trig`.
+   Optionally, you can use another external generator, `nts3kaoss_oscfx`, to convert oscillator patches that use built-in parameters `pitch`, `pitch_note`, `slfo`, `noteon_trig`, and `noteoff_trig`.

    If your patch needs to keep accessing the input sound even when the touch pad isn't being touched, use `nts3kaoss_bgfx`.
-This allows the effect units use `get_raw_input()` API to obtain a reference to the raw audio input buffer.
+This allows the effect units to use `get_raw_input()` API to obtain a reference to the raw audio input buffer.

 1. Check `DESTINATION_DIR`; it should contain four directories named `c`, `hv`, `ir`, and `logue_unit`.
    Move the directory named `logue_unit` under the logue SDK platform directory `logue-sdk/platform/nts-3_kaoss`.